koby-nob/Deploying-Active-Directory/README.md

 -  <b>Microsoft Azure</b>
-    - [Installing Active Directory Within Micrsoft Azure VMs]
+    - [Deploying Active Directory Within Micrsoft Azure VMs]
     - This project outlines the steps and process for installing Active Directory on Windows Server.